cerb/cerb.github.io/_docs/getting_started/friendly-urls.md

 # Enabling friendly URLs

-You may notice that your URLs look a bit ugly with the omnipresent `/index.php/` in the path by default.
+You may notice that your URLs look a bit ugly with `/index.php/` in every path by default.

 This URL is doesn't look very professional:
 <div class="cerb-screenshot">